 What is critical race theory (CRT)?

-As my professor Charles Mills explains in the epilogue of Black Rights/White Wrongs: The Critique of Racial Liberalism, critical race theorists take up two tasks.
+As my professor Charles Mills explains in the epilogue of his 2017 book, Black Rights/White Wrongs: The Critique of Racial Liberalism, critical race theorists take up two tasks.
 The first is descriptive: “to recognize and theorize the centrality of race and white supremacy to the making of the modern world”; and the second is prescriptive: “[to recognize and theorize] the implications for normative theory and an expanded vision of what needs to be subjected to liberatory critique to achieve social justice.”

 In a search for a tentative expository answer to the question “What is critical race theory?” critical race scholars have identified the following defining elements:

 Critical race theory recognizes that racism is endemic to American life.
 Thus, the question for us is not so much whether or how racial discrimination can be eliminated while maintaining the integrity of other interests implicated in the status quo such as federalism, privacy, traditional values, or established property interests.
 Instead we ask how these traditional interests and values serve as vessels of racial subordination.

 Rather than seeing racism as aberrational, CRT scholars see it as a normal feature of American society.
 After all, the legacy of centuries of race-based slavery and second-class citizenship doesn’t fade away overnight.

 Critical race theory expresses skepticism toward dominant legal claims of neutrality, objectivity, color blindness, and meritocracy.
 These claims are central to an ideology of equal opportunity that presents race as an immutable characteristic devoid of social meaning and tells an ahistorical, abstracted story of racial inequality as a series of randomly occurring, intentional, and individualized acts.